Leo3418/leo3418.github.io/collections/_gta-online-guides/en/primer/a-history-of-gta-online.md

-  Inflation is also a thing in GTA Online: prices of new vehicles and clothing items have skyrocketed update by update, and so are the properties' prices: you need to pay at least 6 times more for a property that unlocks newer Heists than the cheapest Apartment for the classic Heists.
+  Inflation is also a thing in GTA Online: prices of new vehicles and clothing items have skyrocketed update by update, and so are the properties' prices: you need to pay at least 6 times more for a property that unlocks newer Heists than the cheapest high-end Apartment for the original Heists.

 - If you want to exploit the Nightclub Warehouse, make sure you have owned most of the following: